 • Leadership – lying and creating fear is not leadership.
 It is chaos.

-• Courage – make tough decisions even if it means losing some of your status.
+• Courage – make the tough decisions even if it means losing some of your status.

 • Integrity – stand up for what you believe.
 Be the role model you want your children to respect.